alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 after passing a double slit.

 ![A more precise simulation of a wave packet passing a double slit.](pics/understanding-quantum-mechanics-simulation.webm "A round blob approaches a double slit; after reaching it some waves bounce back, while others pass through showing interference.
 Source:  https://commons.wikimedia.org/w/index.php?title=File%3ADouble_slit_experiment.webm.")

+As a footnote, I spent many days trying to make a precise quantum simulation but with no success;
+luckily some can be found lying around, such as

+### Measurements

+Now we need to explain the effects that we are seeing in the double-slit experiment.
+There are three complementary viewpoints which can be useful.
+First, there's the famous "the act of measurement affects the result": when there are no detectors in the slits the wave function is crossing through the when we add detectors in the slits, the emitted photons are disturbing our electrons and causing changes in the experiment.

+The second viewpoint is that
+This is usually called
+"the collapse of the wave function": the wave function is disturbed and the result is a measurement.

+adding a detector causes an effect called _decoherence_:
+This explanation is quite deep, and will be studied in a separate article.

+## History of Quantum Mechanics

+Let us now explore some of the history of quantum mechanics, which can be useful to understand how it came to be.
+This section is going to be be quite different than the usual treatment, so it may give you some food for thought even if you are familiar with it.

 ## The Light Debate